monarchwadia/monarchwadia.com-old/content/post/on-moving-from-manual-work-careers-to-software-engineering.md

 title: "On moving from manual-work careers to software engineering."
 date: 2021-11-03T17:48:52-04:00
 draft: false
+description: "For people who are coming into software engineering from a previous manual-work ("MW") career, software engineering feels VERY different.
+A lot of this difference comes from the fact that software engineering is knowledge work ("KW")."
 ---

 For people who are coming into software engineering from a previous manual-work ("MW") career, software engineering feels VERY different.
 A lot of this difference comes from the fact that software engineering is knowledge work ("KW").